There are more varieties of cold hardy palm trees than you may think. There are kinds that can withstand below freezing

 It has a single trunk, grows 10 plus feet tall and is drought tolerant too.
 Careful they also have some sharp edges.

 No matter how cold hardy your palms are--there might come a time you will need to do some extra preparing.

-With any of these cold hardy palm trees you can plan for a tropical look to your backyard paradise.
+Buying any of these cold hardy palm trees can now help you plan for a tropical look to your backyard paradise.